-Knowing this, Zeno is left feeling irresolute about the whole situation.
+Knowing this, Zeno was left feeling irresolute about the whole situation.
 On the one hand, there was no sign of Hua Li’s blackening before the finale of the last chapter.
 The novel did not reveal the reason why the Elf Queen betrayed Xi Wei, but perhaps it was revenge for mistreatment, or else it had to have been unwarranted.

 When the author was in a good mood he would reply in the comments, directing readers where to look for hints.
 The readers could easily see where the plot developments were coming from.
-If he were in a bad mood he would just ignore the comments, leaving the readers to look back through the novel themselves.
+If he was in a bad mood he would just ignore the comments, leaving the readers to look back through the novel themselves.
 This built up a true love/hate relationship between the author and readers.